The Top 20 Mistakes Mentors Make (and How to Avoid Them)

 Are you having difficulties finding a mentor?
 As I alluded to before, it is indeed challenging for many of us as Black women to find a good mentor.
 An alternative solution is hiring a culturally sensitive career coach.
 I’ve provided these services to many of my clients, precisely because it can be difficult.
 It’s important to have that support as you are navigating the workplace.

-I totally get it, because I’ve experienced having no mentors, as well as poor mentors.
+I totally get it, because I’ve experienced having no mentors, as well as those who were ineffective.
 If this resonates with you, I encourage you to request a 30-Minute Career Solution call with me today.
 Don’t feel isolated and apprehensive because you feel like you’re alone on this career journey.
 I’m here for you.
-Schedule your free call today.
+Schedule your free 30-Minute Career Solution Call today.

 Stay tuned for more empowering content tailored to you, exceptional Black female leaders, movers, and shakers.
 Your journey towards success and fulfillment is our priority!